 Exchange Club Child Abuse Prevention Centers are the product of child abuse prevention being adopted as The National Exchange Club’s National Project in 1979.
 Exchange Club CAP Centers receive varying degrees of support from local Exchange Clubs under the National Project, including establishing the centers and supporting affiliate programs (agencies providing child abuse prevention services, but not complying with the program or organizational requirements for an Exchange Club CAP Center).
 Exchange Club Child Abuse Prevention Centers provide Exchange’s Parent Aide services and comply with national accreditation standards.

-Meet Exchange’s CEO and Executive Vice President
+Meet Exchange’s Executive Vice President

 Tracey Edwards joined the staff of The National Exchange Club in 2004.
 Prior to her appointment to the position of Executive Vice President in January, 2012, Tracey served as Senior Finance Director, Finance and Membership, and was responsible for all fiscal functions of The National Exchange Club and The National Exchange Club Foundation.
 As Executive Vice President, she serves as a member of the National Board of Directors and is the active managing employee of The National Exchange Club.Tracey oversees National Headquarters Staff in providing professional and technical assistance to the organization’s members in developing specific and comprehensive plans for increasing members,establishing new clubs, and enhancing the national image of Exchange.
 She is Secretary of the Corporation in all matters delegated to the Executive Vice President by the National Board of Directors.Tracey is also a member of the Exchange Club of Greater Maumee Bay, OH.

 Tracey also provides knowledge and assistance to The National Exchange Club Foundation in all of its fundraising efforts and serves as Secretary on NEC Foundation’s Board of Trustees.
 She is a Berkey Fellow.